 It is easy to get confused about writing a resume .
 There are hundreds of websites and books on the subject and each offers slightly different advice.
 Bearing in mind that there are many different ways to approach writing a resume, here are some answers to typical questions.
-After reading this, the best approach is to work up a rough draft and then schedule a time to have one of our staff review the resume with you or stop by during one of our walk-in sessions.
+After reading this, we recommend that you work up a rough draft and then schedule a time to have one of our staff review the resume with you.

 The following links and handouts will help you as you prepare your document:

 - Sample Resumes- includes chronological, functional, federal, entry-level, and education

 - Transferrable skills list

 What is a Resume?

 A resume is a document that is written to present your skills and experiences in a short, easy-to-read format.
 Most resumes are scanned by the reader, usually for only a few seconds, and are used to decide who gets an interview.
 A resume must be easy to read and error free.

 All resumes are divided into sections to make them easy to read.
 Although some sections, such as Experience and Education are found on most resumes, the actual sections can be modified to highlight the information you include.
 Most experts recommend that resumes for new college graduates be a maximum of one page in length if possible.
 This is particularly true in business, but in the helping professions, or for candidates with extensive experience, a longer resume is more acceptable.
 Remember that the longer a resume is, the less likely it is that all of it will be read, so include the most relevant information on the first page.

 Items within each section are placed in reverse chronological order – the most recent item goes first.
 For sections such as Experience, start by listing your title, the name of the organization, the city and state, your dates of employment.

 What should I include and what order should it be in?